Low-memory Krylov subspace methods for optimal rational matrix function approximation: Implementing Lanczos-OR using low memory

 \subsection{Putting it all together}

 With this algorithm in place, putting everything together is straightforward, and the full implementation is shown in \cref{alg:rational_lanczos}.

-This can be incorporated into any Lanczos implementation and used to compute the Lanczoz-OR iterates.
-For concreteness, we show this with the implementation of Lanczos from \cref{alg:lanczos}.
+This can be incorporated into any Lanczos implementation and used to compute the Lanczos-OR iterates.
+For concreteness, we show this with a standard implementation of Lanczos.
 We call the resulting implementation Lanczos-OR-lm.

 We can easily obtain an implementation of Lanczos-FA, which we call Lanczos-FA-lm, by replacing $\beta_{k-1}$ with $0$ in the final iteration of the loop.